 The company pledged 116,490,000 of its ordinary shares in Palm City Ltd as security for the bank borrowings of said company (note 24).

-18.2 Loans to subsidiary companies
+18.2 Loan to subsidiary company

-The loan to Palm City Ltd is unsecured, bears interest at 6% per annum and was fully repaid by year end.
 The loan to Palm Waterfront Ltd is unsecured, is interest free and is repayable after more than 5 years.
 The carrying amount of the loans is considered a reasonable approximation of fair value.